einsteinguang/interactive_highway_simulation/README.md

 Create a python3.6 virtual environment and install all the dependencies via `pip install -r requirements.txt`.

 Inside the virtual environment, do `cd mc_sim_highway` and `python setup.py install` for installing the precompiled monte-carlo-simulation from c++/boost-python extension.
+As the boost python extension is built in python3.6.9 version, please make sure that the virtual environment is built in python3.6.9 as well.
+Otherwise you might encounter import error.

 # Running test simulation